A statistical analysis of trends in Florida’s loggerhead nest counts with data through 2014.

-A detailed analysis of Florida's long-term loggerhead nesting data (1989-2013) revealed three distinct annual trends (Figure 1).
-Following a 30 percent increase between 1989 and 1998, nest counts declined sharply over nearly a decade.
+A detailed analysis of Florida's long-term loggerhead nesting data (1989-2014) revealed three distinct annual trends (Figure 1).
+Following a 28 percent increase between 1989 and 1998, nest counts declined sharply over nearly a decade.
 However, annual nest counts showed a strong increase over the last six years.
-Examining only the period between the high-count nesting season in 1998 and the most recent nesting season (2013), researchers found no demonstrable trend, indicating a reversal of the post-1998 decline.
-The overall change in counts from 1989 to 2013 was positive (29.29 percent).
-Nest counts in 2013, corrected for subtle variation in survey effort, were slightly below the high nest count recorded in 1998.
+Examining only the period between the high-count nesting season in 1998 and the most recent nesting season (2014), researchers found a slight but nonsignificant increase, indicating a reversal of the post-1998 decline.
+The overall change in counts from 1989 to 2014 was positive (32.1 percent).
+Nest counts in 2014, corrected for subtle variation in survey effort, were slightly above the high nest count recorded in 1998.

 then decline, then increase in nesting.
 Scientists do not yet understand what